GovTechSG/mcf-devops-checkin/README.md

 # Orientation & Instruction

-This repository contains a simple program named `pinger` with a basic `Makefile` that allows you to do pull in dependencies, builds, test runs, and run tests using the following respectively:
+This repository contains a simple program named `pinger` with a basic `Makefile` that allows you to:

-- `make dep`
+- pull in dependencies - `make dep`
-- `make build`
+- builds the binaries - `make build`
-- `make run`
+- test runs - `make run`
-- `make test`
+- run tests - `make test`

+You may modify the above recipes according to your needs/wants but avoid modifying those tagged with `# do not change this` as we will be using those to validate your work.

 Directory structure: